We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 Can I Use Tor in Turkey?

 Tor was banned in Turkey in 2016.
 The Turkish government is able to identify traffic routed through the Tor network and block it.
+However, it is still possible to use Tor in Turkey.
+You will need to make use of something called a “bridge.”

-Tor is an alternative to a VPN if you need anonymity online.
-Generally, we recommend using a VPN if your main aim is to circumvent censorship.
-Tor comes with risks; your identity will be hidden, but your activity will be exposed on the Tor network.
+Tor is an alternative to a VPN if you need complete anonymity online.
+However, it comes with serious risks: your identity will be hidden, but your activity will be exposed on the Tor network.